DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 }
 ```

-<p>To update the data extract file and load the updated data in ASPxDashboard, send an AJAX request to the server and call the DashboardExtractDataSource.UpdateFile method there.
-Once a new file is created on the server, you can return the callback back to the client and call the ASPxClientDashboard.Refresh method to reload the control with new data:
+To update the data extract file and load the updated data in ASPxDashboard, send an AJAX request to the server and call the [DashboardExtractDataSource.UpdateFile](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExtractDataSource.UpdateFile(DashboardExtractDataSource--Action-String--ExtractUpdateResult---Action-String--ExtractUpdateResult-)) method there.
+Once a new file is created on the server, you can return the callback back to the client and call the [ASPxClientDashboard.Refresh](https://docs.devexpress.com/Dashboard/js-ASPxClientDashboard?#js_ASPxClientDashboard_Refresh) method to reload the control with new data:

 ```js
 function UpdateExtractDataSource() {